proycon/clam/README.rst

   $ yum install python3-pip

 Note that sudo/root access is needed to install globally.
-Ask your system administrator to install it.
+Ask your system administrator to install it if you do not own the system.
 Alternatively, you can install it locally in a Python virtual
 environment:

   $ virtualenv --python=python3 clamenv

   $ . clamenv/bin/activate

   (clamenv)$ pip3 install clam

 It is also possible to use Python 2.7 instead of Python 3, adapt the commands as necessary.

 CLAM also has some optional dependencies.
 For MySQL support, install ``mysqlclient`` using pip.
 For `FoLiA <https://proycon.github.io/folia>`_